-The applied operating principles and the careful selection of critical components ensures that the Sound Calibrator Nor-1251 exhibits a low sensitivity to variations in the ambient conditions.
+The applied operating principles and the careful selection of critical components ensures that the Sound Calibrator Nor1253 exhibits a low sensitivity to variations in the ambient conditions.

 The diagrams to the right show typical sensitivity to variations in the ambient (atmospheric) pressure, the ambient temperature and the relative humidity.
-The requirements as given by the international standard IEC60942 (2003-1) are also shown together with the headroom for uncertainty of measurement.
+The requirements as given by the international standard IEC 60942 (2003) are also shown.

-Nor-1251 is checked at three temperatures (-10° C, $+23^{\circ}$ C and $+45^{\circ}$ C) to ensure that the output level is well within the requirements set by IEC 60942 and ANSI S 1.40 over the specified temperature range.
+Nor1253 is calibrated at three temperatures (-10°C, +23°C and +45°C) to ensure that the output level is well within the requirements set by IEC 60942 and ANSI S 1.40-1997 over the specified temperature range.